nautsio/cd-with-docker/05_build.md

 # Check
 What have we done thus far?

-What can we improve? <!-- .element: class="fragment" -->
+What can we improve?
+- Automate the steps to build the image <!-- .element: class="fragment" -->

 !SLIDE